jordipynb/CSnake/README.md

 # C Snake
 Smart simulator of the classic interactive game of the snake that eats and grows.
+For more details read Proyecto I. Snake.pdf